 The omega-6 to omega-3 ratio in hemp seeds is 3:1, which means these have the perfect balance of healthy fats.
-Therefore, consuming these pale to dark brown seeds offer great skin benefits and relief from allergies.
+Therefore, consuming these pale to dark brown seeds offers great skin benefits and relief from allergies.

 Plant protein for your diet

 These seeds make a rich source of plant protein.
 Plus, these are easy to digest as compared to other nuts and grains and provide you with all the essential amino acids your body cannot produce.
-So, if you are vegetarian, here is another protein source you can add to your diet.
+So, if you are a vegetarian, here is another protein source you can add to your diet.

 Relieves symptoms of PMS

 Nearly 80% of women in their reproductive window are likely to experience PMS (premenstrual syndrome).
-Owing to the presence of the high amount of GLA or gamma-linolenic acid in hemp seeds, these can help get relief from the signs and symptoms of PMS and other related health concerns.
+Owing to the presence of a high amount of GLA or gamma-linolenic acid in hemp seeds, these can help get relief from the signs and symptoms of PMS and other related health concerns.

 Digestive benefits you will swear by